slevithan/xregexp/README.md

 ## Addons

-In browsers, you can either load addons individually, or bundle all addons together with XRegExp by loading `xregexp-all.js`.
+You can either load addons individually, or bundle all addons together with XRegExp by loading `xregexp-all.js`.
 XRegExp's [npm](http://npmjs.org/) package uses `xregexp-all.js`, so addons are always available when XRegExp is installed using npm.

 ### Unicode